+A "woodland" (as used here) is more open than a forest, and can be described as a grassy area with scattered trees.
 Red cedar woodlands feature an overstory dominated by widely spaced eastern red cedar trees with grassy meadow remnants between them.
 Red cedar is one of the first woody plants to colonize abandoned pastures on mildly acidic to alkaline soils in this region, and red cedar woodlands are often transitional between upland meadow and young forest habitats.
 The seeds of red cedar are bird-dispersed, and the seedlings are successful at becoming established in the hot, dry conditions of old pastures (Holthuijzen and Sharik 1984).
-Red cedar stands tend to become more dense (leaving smaller grassy areas) as the trees mature.
-They tend to develop particularly dense stands in areas with calcareous soils.
+Red cedar stands usually become more dense (leaving smaller grassy areas) as the trees mature.
+They tend to develop particularly dense stands in areas with calcareous (calcium carbonaterich) soils.
 Other less common saplings and small trees in this habitat include gray birch, white ash, red maple, quaking aspen, and red oak.
-The understory vegetation is typical of upland meadow (see below).
-Kentucky bluegrass and other hayfield and pasture grasses are often dominant in the understory, particularly in more open stands; little bluestem is often dominant on poorer soils.
+The understory vegetation is typical of upland meadow (see below), and sometimes has a shrub layer including gray dogwood, lowbush blueberry, and huckleberry.
+Kentucky bluegrass and other hayfield and pasture grasses are often dominant in the understory, particularly in more open stands; the native grasses little bluestem and Indian grass\ often occur on poorer soils.
+Lichens and mosses (especially Polytrichum) may be abundant.
 Red cedars can persist in these stands for many years but begin to decline once overtopped by hardwoods.
 We mapped areas where abundant red cedar occurs under a canopy of hardwoods as "upland mixed forest."

-The olive hairstreak (butterfly) uses red cedar as a larval host.
-Open red cedar woodlands with exposed gravelly or sandy soils may be important nesting habitat for several reptile species of conservation concern, including wood turtle, spotted turtle, eastern box turtle, and eastern hognose snake.
-These reptiles may travel considerable distances overland from their primary wetland or forest habitats to reach the nesting grounds.
-Eastern hognose snake may also use red cedar woodlands for basking, foraging, and over-wintering.
-Red cedar woodlands may provide habitat for roosting raptors, such as northern harrier, short-eared owl, and northern saw-whet owl.
-The fruit-like seeds of red cedar are a food source for eastern bluebird, cedar waxwing, and other birds.
-Many songbirds also use red cedar for nesting and roosting, including field sparrow, eastern towhee, and brown thrasher.
-Insectivorous birds such as black-capped chickadee and golden-crowned kinglet forage in red cedar.
+The olive hairstreak\ (butterfly) uses eastern red cedar as a larval host.
+Open red cedar woodlands with exposed gravelly or sandy soils may be important nesting habitat for several reptile species of conservation concern, including wood turtle,\ spotted turtle,\ eastern box turtle,\ and eastern hognose snake.\ These reptiles may travel considerable distances overland from their primary wetland or forest habitats to reach the nesting grounds.
+Eastern hognose snake\ may also use red cedar woodlands for basking, foraging, and over-wintering.
+Red cedar woodlands may provide habitat for roosting raptors, such as northern harrier,\ short-eared owl,\ and northern saw-whet owl.\ The berry-like cones of red cedar are a food source for eastern bluebird,\ cedar waxwing, and other birds.
+Many songbirds also use red cedar for nesting and roosting, including field sparrow,\ eastern towhee,\ and brown thrasher.\ Insectivorous birds such as black-capped chickadee and golden-crowned kinglet forage in red cedar.

-Red cedar woodlands were small and relatively uncommon in the Town of Poughkeepsie, where recently-abandoned agricultural areas are few.
-The areas of red cedar woodland that were still present were often associated with a rocky substrate, which may be a cause for a slower transition into young forests.
+Red cedar woodlands were small and relatively uncommon in northern Hyde Park, although they were locally common in the westernmost parts of the study area.
+Most red cedar-dominated areas had grown past the open woodland stage into upland mixed or conifer forests.
+The areas of red cedar woodland still present were often associated with a rocky substrate, which may be a cause for a slower transition into young forests.
+Some patches of red cedar woodland we observed had old, gnarled trees and abundant mosses and lichens.